-Who is eligible for the District's program of special education and related services?
+1.2 Who is eligible for the District's program of special education and related services?

-The District provides special education and related services to eligible students ages 3 through 21 who reside within the District.
-To be eligible for the District's program of special education and related services, a student must (a) have one or more of the thirteen qualifying disabilities listed below and (b) need special education and related services-Specially Designed Instruction (SDI)-because of the disability.
-A free appropriate public education is also available to children with visual impairments or who are deaf or hard of hearing residing within the District from birth through age 21.
+The District provides special education and related services to eligible students ages 3 through 21 who reside within the District.9 To be eligible for the District's program of special education and related services, a student must (a) have one or more of the thirteen qualifying disabilities listed below and (b) need special education and related services-Specially Designed Instruction (SDI)-because of the disability.10 A free appropriate public education is also available to children with visual or auditory impairments residing within the District from birth through age 21.11

 Special education means "specially designed instruction, at no cost to the parents, to meet the unique needs of a student with a disability."
-Specially Designed Instruction (SDI) means-
+"12 Specially Designed Instruction (SDI) means-